-With the colorful canyon throughout the landscapes, it attracts millions of tourists every year.
-Being the largest canyon in the world, the ancient rocks exposed in the canyon wall mesmerize anyone’s eye.
+The colorful canyon throughout the landscape attracts millions of tourists every year.
+Being the largest canyon in the world, the ancient rocks in the canyon wall mesmerize anyone’s eye.

-In the Grand Canyon region, the southwest part is more likely to be affected by the drier conditions that may hamper the entire ecosystem, such as declination of the riparian areas in the Grand Canyon National Park, chances of increment in the invasive species invasion.
+In the Grand Canyon region, the southwest part is more likely to be affected by the drier conditions that may hamper the entire ecosystem, such as the declination of the riparian areas in the Grand Canyon National Park and chances of increment in the invasive species invasion.

-As entailed above, with the tremendous human population existence and the effects induced by the climatic change, the natural wonders throughout the world are on the verge of extinction before we can sight it.
+With the tremendous human population existence and the effects of climatic change, the natural wonders worldwide are on the verge of extinction.